jorgegv/rage1/doc/BANKED-FUNCTIONS.md

   unavailable when the banked function is run.

 - Use `make mem` to ensure that no data section is above 0xC000

+## Steps for migration of an engine function to banked code

+- The function to migrate should match the `void f( void )` prototype

+- Copy the file where the function is to the `banked_code` directory

+- All banked code filesshould `#include "rage1/banked.h`, and it should be included after all needed additional RAGE1 include files have been included.
+The `banked.h` file should be the last one of the RAGE1 `#includes`

+- Add function ID and function call macros to `memory.h`

+- Add the function ID to the banked function table at `00main.asm` in `banked_code`

+- Add the needed macro definitions to `banked.h` for the low memory symbols and data structures that the migrated function will access